 This would go very well with corned beef, but also with roast chicken, salmon, a steak, pretty much anything.
-The whiter the cabbage is, the sweeter it is – you can also use savoy cabbage instead of regular, either is fine.
-Keep the cabbage in the fridge until you are ready to use it.
+The whiter the cabbage is, the sweeter it is — you can also use savoy cabbage instead of regular; either is fine.

 - Slow Cooker Fall-Apart Braised Pork with Cabbage and Apples